coenkcore/nanopwn/README.md

 - iPod Classic 2g
 - iPod Classic 3g

 ## Custom Firmwares
 Custom Firmwares are still being worked on.
 But we have gotten iTunes to restore to any IPSW and ignore all checks and force restore anyways.
+But at these moment we can only downgrade to any firmware version and a stock to disk mode ipsw.

 ## Catalogue